vlshields/Analysis_side_projects/twitter sentiment/README.md

 The file twitter_sentiment.py uses python's tweepy library to search twitter for a key word, and then uses python's textblob library to rank the tweet's polarity and subjectivity.
-Laslty, matplotlib is used to create pie chart based on the positivity, negativity, and neutrality of the tweets returned by the search word.
+Next, matplotlib is used to create pie chart based on the positivity, negativity, and neutrality of the tweets returned by the search word.
+Lastly, polarity, subjectibity, and the tweet that textblob analyzes are stored in a csv file.

 ## How to use the program